Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: PRELIMINARIES

 \begin{mes} The projective measurement via a Pauli operator $\sigma_\xi^i$ on the $i$-th qubit of the graph state $\ket{G}$ -- namely, on the qubit associated to vertex $i$ in graph $G$ -- yields to a new graph state $\ket{\tilde{G}}$\footnote{With a mild notation abuse, the dependence on qubit $i$ is omitted for the sake of notation simplicity.} among the unmeasured qubits, which is LU-equivalent to the graph state $\ket{G'}$ associated to the graph $G'$ obtained with vertex deletion and local complementations:

 In \eqref{eq:11}, $k_0 \in N_i$ denotes an arbitrary neighbor of vertex $i$.
-For more details please refer to \cite{MazCalCac-24}. \end{mes}
+For more details please refer to \cite{MazCalCac-24-QCNC}. \end{mes}

-\section{System model}

-\subsection{Network Topology}
+\section{SYSTEM MODEL}

+\subsection{NETWORK TOPOLOGY}

-We consider, as the archetype of the future Quantum Internet, the network resulting from the interconnection of different Quantum Local Area Networks (QLANs) \cite{MazCalCac-24}.
+We consider, as the archetype of the future Quantum Internet, the network resulting from the interconnection of different Quantum Local Area Networks (QLANs) \cite{MazCalCac-24-QCNC}.

 Entanglement generation is a complex hardware-demanding task, that becomes even more challenging when it comes to multipartite entanglement.
 For this, as commonly adopted in literature \cite{EppKamBru-17,AviRozWeh-22,VarGuhNai-21-1,BugCouOma-23,IllCalVis-23}, it is pragmatic to assume each QLAN organized in a star-like physical topology, as represented in Fig.~\ref{fig:01}, with a set of \textit{clients} connected to a specialized \textit{super-node}, which is responsible for entanglement generation and distribution.
 Accordingly, multipartite entangled states are generated locally at each super-node, and then distributed to the corresponding clients via teleportation process, as represented in Fig.~\ref{fig:03}.

 The rationale for this strategy -- i.e, for distributing multipartite entanglement via teleportation rather than via direct transmission -- lies in the higher robustness against losses and tolerance to different persistence levels exhibited by different classes of multipartite states \cite{RiePol-11,BruVer-12,IllCalVis-23}.

-While intra-QLAN topologies are pragmatically assumed as star-like physical topologies for the reasons above, no constrains are enforced to inter-QLAN physical connectivity, which is enabled by quantum links interconnecting different super-nodes as shown in Fig.~\ref{fig:01}.
+While intra-QLAN topologies are pragmatically assumed as star-like physical topologies for the reasons above, no constraints are enforced to inter-QLAN physical connectivity, which is enabled by quantum links interconnecting different super-nodes as shown in Fig.~\ref{fig:01}.

-\subsection{Problem Statement}
+\subsection{PROBLEM STATEMENT}

 Stemming from the network architecture introduced so far, we can now formally define our problem, by focusing on the toy-model constituted by two QLANs interconnected by a single physical link between the corresponding super-nodes.
 We highlight that we develop our analysis in a worst-case scenario, namely the scenario where for each use of this channel, only an EPR pair can be distributed.